GreimuL/Android-Studio-Study/README.md

 You can save graph data and load data.(\0\DFSBFSSimulator\GraphData.txt)
 (input form: 0=can go, 2= start point, other character= can't go)

-TODO: add delay between step and step to show progression of BFS or DFS
+~~TODO: add delay between step and step to show progression of BFS or DFS~~
-(Maybe use Coroutine?)
+~~(Maybe use Coroutine?)~~

+Modify 'Simple DFS BFS Simulator' to show dfs and bfs step by step.
+Implemented with Thread and Handler

 #3.
 Data Binding Study
 --------------------------------------